-The top cited responses to crisis in London were developing a plan in response to the crisis (74%) followed by seeking advice of colleagues or network (68%) and seeking specialist advice (55%).
+The top cited responses to crisis in London were developing a plan in response to the crisis (74 per cent) followed by seeking advice of colleagues or network (68 per cent) and seeking specialist advice (55 per cent).

-37% of all businesses surveyed had experienced a crisis that threatened the survival of their business over the past 5 years.
+37 per cent of all businesses surveyed had experienced a crisis that threatened the survival of their business over the past 5 years.

-Ethnic-led businesses were 15% more likely than non-ethnic led businesses to have experienced such a crisis, and 17% more likely to have done so in low-income boroughs.
+• Ethnic-led businesses were 15 per cent more likely than non-ethnic led businesses to have experienced such a crisis, and 17 per cent more likely to have done so in low-income boroughs.